Last Updated on August 6, 2022

-When I knew I was moving ‘to’ Dubuque Iowa, I began researching the area like a tourist.
-I saw pictures of the Fenelon Place Elevator (aka Forth Street Elevator) and put it straight to the top of my new found Iowa bucket list!
-History: Originally built in 1882, it is the world’s shortest, steepest funicular railway.
-It started life as a way for a local man, Mr Graves, to get between his home, on top of the hill and his place of work at the bottom, cutting out a journey that would usually take him 30 minutes.
+Originally built in 1882, the Fenelon Place Elevator is the world’s shortest, steepest funicular railway.
+It started life as a way for a local man, Mr Graves, to get between his home, on top of the bluff and his place of work at the bottom, cutting out a journey that would usually take him 30 minutes.
 It was powered using a steam engine which pulled the car up the hill using rope.
 It first opened for public use in 1884.
 In 1893, a fire destroyed the elevator and Mr Graves couldn’t afford to rebuild it.
 10 neighbours clubbed together to get it back up and running, the steam engine was replaced with a motor engine and steel cable instead of rope.

 The ride is paid for at the top station.
 There are some pictures showing the history of the elevator and a little bit of information about the Mississippi River, along with a viewing platform that looks out over Dubuque and the river.
 It’s also listed on the National Register of Historical Places!